libraryofcelsus/Aetherius_AI_Assistant/readme.md

 26. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

 27. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui
-(To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
+(To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.
+Instructions for setting the public api url are at the top.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>